brianekummer/autohotkey-older/Read Me.md

 ## To Do's
 ### Evaluate Status of What I Have
-- Does everything still work?
+- Do I have problems w/some apps activating?
+Find the pattern!!
 - Does CapsLock still get stuck?
 Is it "fixed"?
 - Does Spotify now always open?
-- Do I have problems w/some apps activating?
-Find the pattern!!
 ### Definitely Do These Things
 - Watch YouTube AHK playlist
-- Fix Source Code menu issues
-    - LOWER PRIORITY: be able to consistently use keyboard to navigate
+- Fix browser being able to open a url
 - Look into automating switching between home and work scripts.
 Options
     - Have 1 common script that both machines run, and then pull in appropriate file
     - Combine together and only enable appropriately